Healthy Homes Assessment Lower Hutt

 Healthy Homes Assessment Services

-Did you not know that Healthy Homes Standards came into effective on July 1st, 2021?
-Landlords are now required to ensure their Lower Hutt rental properties meet the minimum Healthy Homes Standards within 90 days of a renewed or new tenancy and all private rentals must be fully compliant by 1 July 2024.
+Did you have any idea that the Healthy Homes Standards came into effect on the 1st of July 2021?
+Landlords now have to ensure that their Lower Hutt rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any renewal or new tenancy and all private rentals must be completely compliant by 1 July 2024.

 The areas covered by the Healthy Homes Standards are:

-We will evaluate your rental property and determine whether it is in compliance with the NZ Healthy Homes and Residential Tenancy Acts standards.
-Following the assessment, we’ll advise you or your property manager of the work required. needs to be done, and offer an assessment report that includes all the details required to complete your tenancy agreement’s Healthy Home Statement of Compliance.
+We will assess your rental property and determine whether it meets NZ Healthy Homes and Residential Tenancy Acts requirements.
+After assessing, we’ll advise you or your property manager about any work that needs to be done and offer the report with all the necessary information for your Tenancy Agreement’s Healthy Home Statement of Compliance.

-Inability to meet the standards under the Healthy Homes Standards is a violation under the Residential Tenancies Act 1986, and any landlord who is found to be not in compliance could face fines of up to $7200 plus any additional healthy homes connected fines.
+Failure to comply with the requirements in the Healthy Homes Standards is a breach in the Residential Tenancies Act 1986, and any landlord found to not conforming to the standards could be held accountable for as much as $7,200 and additional healthier homes connected fines.

 Call Now (04) 280 6779